Mr-Chunky/SpellBooks/README.md

 _Side Note: This app is unreleased._

-If you would like to view the source code associated with this project,
+If you would like to view the source code associated with this project, navigate to **app/src/main/java/com/dean/SpellBooks** to view all of the associated fragments, the main activity and the helper classes.